jeffstieler/atlas-help/packer/builds/starting.html.md

 automatically building when changes are merged into the default branch.

-When used within an organization, this can be extremely valuable for keeping differences in environments and last mile changes from occuring before an upload to Atlas.
+When used within an organization, this can be extremely valuable for keeping differences in environments and last mile changes from occurring before an upload to Atlas.

 This works by first connecting your [Build Configuration](/help/glossary#build-configuration) to the target